rozgo/Open-Transactions/testwallet/API-README.txt

 --------------------------------

 Perl5

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=perl5

 This builds OTAPI.bundle, which you can use in your Perl project via the file OTAPI.pm

+Problems BUILDING?
+Check the version of Perl being included / linked in the Makefile, and make sure it matches the location on your system.
+You might have 5.10.1 instead of 5.10.0

+Problems RUNNING?
+One user reported a segmentation fault on his Mac.
+It was later determined that the user was building with version 5.10.1, but running perl version 5.8.8, which was segfaulting.
+Try EXPLICITLY running the correct version of perl at the command line, by typing perl5.10.0 or perl5.10.1, instead of just typing perl, when you run the software.
+(This fixed the problem for me on my Mac.)

+$
+$
+$ perl -e "use OTAPI;"
+Segmentation fault
+$
+$
+$ perl5.10.0 -e "use OTAPI;"
+$
+$
+$

+(Notice, no segfault when I do it the second way -- because I am running the correct version of perl that time.)

 --------------------------------

 PHP

 make -f Makefile.API [TRANSPORT=XmlRpc] LANGUAGE=php5

 This builds OTAPI.so, which you can use in your PHP project via the file OTAPI.php